meta-tech/silex-controller-service/README.md

 }
 ```

+Controller 's routes are mount on the defined routing entry point (third parameter);

-see source code of `MetaTech\Core\Ws` for an advance controller architecture.
+see source code of `MetaTech\Silex\Ws\Controller` in [ meta-tech\silex-core ](https://github.com/meta-tech/silex-core)  for an advance controller architecture.

 ### License